 Antidepressants have been available since the early 1950s.
 The very first one was discovered by accident.
 A drug developed to treat tuberculosis, iproniazid, had the unexpected side effect of improving patients’ moods.

 This led to a class of medications called MAO inhibitors such as phenelzine (Nardil) and tranylcypromine (Parnate).
 While these drugs helped ease major depression in some patients, they also had drawbacks.
 Side effects and food and drug interactions made it hard to use these drugs safely.
+That said, there is a growing recognition that MAO inhibitors may work when other antidepressants fail.

 Since then, the pharmaceutical industry has developed dozens of other antidepressants such as amitriptyline (Elavil), fluoxetine (Prozac) and sertraline (Zoloft).
 Overall, these drugs work a bit better than placebos for alleviating major depression.
 However, they are slow to take effect and they also come with their own sets of side effects.
 You can read about balancing the benefits and risks of antidepressants at this link.